Get to Know Grains: Why You Need Them, and What to Look For

 • 1 cup ready-to-eat, whole-grain cereal

-• 1⁄2 cup cooked whole-grain cereal (like oatmeal), brown rice or whole-wheat pasta
+• 1⁄2 cup cooked whole-grain cereal, such as oatmeal, brown rice or whole-wheat pasta

 • 5 whole-grain crackers